Sage Kotsenburg: Personal life

 Kotsenburg was born in Coeur d'Alene, Idaho, but grew up in Park City, Utah.
-His parents are Carol Ann and Steve Kotsenburg.
-His father is a real estate agent.
+His parents are Carol Ann and Steve Kotsenburg, a real estate agent.
 He has two older brothers, and a younger sister.
-Sage started snowboarding at the age of five with older brother, Blaze.
+Kotsenburg started snowboarding at the age of five with older brother Blaze.
 The three younger siblings snowboard together.
-Their mother acts as Sage's travel agent.
+Their mother acts as Kotsenburg's travel agent.

 Kotsenburg was homeschooled via the Alpha Omega Academy.
 He graduated in 2011.
+He has been a plant-based vegan since 2016.

 Career

 Kotsenburg made his US Open debut at the age of 12.
 At age 16, he won the slopestyle silver at the European X Games 2010.

 He landed the first-ever Cab double cork 1440 at Air & Style in Innsbruck in February 2011, took third at the 2011 Arctic Challenge, and was named to the U.S. Snowboarding Slopestyle Pro Team in December 2011.

 He won the Winter X Games XVI Slopestyle silver in 2012.

 Kotsenburg won slopestyle gold at the 2014 Sochi Olympics, nailing one trick he had never tried before and performing an original grab he invented, the "Holy Crail".
 He was the first gold medalist of the Olympic Games as well as the first medal for the United States.
+Soon after his success at the 2014 Olympics, he elected to leave competitive snowboarding in favor of exploring backcountry snowboarding.

 During the summer, Kotsenburg trains on Mt.
 Hood at High Cascade Snowboard Camp.
 For summer 2014, Kotsenburg and his Lick the Cat crew have been awarded a Signature Session.